New York Family Divorce Attorney

 When a couple has no children, little or no marital property, no issues of alimony, spouses can generally arrive at a marital settlement and obtain a relatively quick divorce.
 Most divorces, however, are quite different and involve varying degrees of complexity.

 If a marriage is of long duration, a couple may have considerable marital property.
 There may be debts, along with personal property and real estate, children, perhaps a family business, trust funds, joint and separate accounts bank accounts, retirement plans, investments, insurance and other assets.
 Couples typically run into difficulty, if they try to divide property on their own.
 Sorting out substantial holdings, is a complicated and time-consuming process that typically requires the assistance of lawyers, accountants, appraisers and other professionals to address both legal and tax ramifications.
 Mediation is a method of alternative dispute resolution that works particularly well to successfully resolve many contested divorce issues.
-If a couple cannot arrive at mutually acceptable decisions on how to divide property, and the care and custody of children, their private matters will be aired in court and a judge will issue orders.
+If a couple is unable to arrive at mutually acceptable decision on how to divide property, and the care and custody of children, their private matters will be aired in court and a judge will issue orders.

 Questions to Ask During Divorce